-Conducting a forward, reverse and expansion tank purge Figure 197 rigaro ror
+Conducting a forward, reverse, and expansion tank purge

-- 1. Stop system from main screen on controller - 2.
-Close V6 - 3.
-Use the down arrow on the controller to the meter level window - 4.
+1. Stop system from main screen on controller

+- 2. Close V6 - 3.
+Use the down arrow on the controller to the Meter level window - 4.
 Open V4 and increase expansion tank pressure to 55-60 psi (3.4-4 Bar).
-Close V4. - 5.
-Open V2 until meter level reads Empty and bubbling is heard in the bulk storage tank.
-Close V2 - From the meter level screen choose Fill and then Fill Verometer YES until bubbling can be heard in the bulk storage tank (maintain pressure (55-60 psi) in expansion tank with V4).
-From the meter level screen choose Cancel and Fill Verometer NO - Open V14 on the expansion tank (if there is no liquid in tank you will hear it bubble in bulk tank).
-If it sounds like flowing liquid maintain pressure and wait for it to clear (can take upto 20min) then close V14 and V17 (Odorant Supply Valve)
+Close V4 - Open V2 until meter level reads empty and bubbling is heard in the bulk storage tank.
+Close V2 - From the meter level screen choose fill and and then fill Verometer YES until bubbling can be heard in the bulk storage tank (maintain pressure (55-60 psi) in expansion tank with V4).
+From the meter level screen choose Cancel and fill Verometer NO - Open V14 on the expansion tank (if there is no liquid in tank you will hear it bubble in bulk tank).
+If it sounds like flowing liquid maintain pressure and wait for it to clear (can take upto 20 min) then close V14 and V17 (Odorant Supply Valve)